ToolStudios/eldorado-api-tools/README.md

 // products must be in an array
 $products = [$product1, $product2];

-// shipping code -- see Eldorado API documentation for more information
+// shipping code (see API documentation for more information)
 $shipcode = 'M02';

 // place order